kostik-omsk/crud-api/README.md

 ## Description

-This project is a CRUD API that uses a file as a users.json to store user records.
+This project is a CRUD API that using in-memory database underneath.
 The API allows you to perform operations to create, read, update, and delete users.

 ## Installation and run